Global Context

 from telegrinder.tools.global_context import GlobalContext

-Context variables can be set in .__init__() using keyword arguments:
+Context variables can be set in __init__() by kwargs:

 1